 - Replace all expansion joint seals

-- Trackwork - Install inside guard rails on the existing ties
+- Trackwork - Install inside safety guard rails on the existing ties

 Schedule/Status of Project